AlexanderLJankowski/AlexanderLJankowski/README.md

 - locate my github @AlecJankow and other account @AlexanderLeeJankowski
 - I am not a sausage.
 Dont be a sausage.
+- A sausage is a man or woman who marries or fornicates under their fathers roof.
+I know who the sausage is.
+Dont spread your stupidity.
 - My Grandfather Sgt.Edwin https://www.duluthnewstribune.com/obituaries/edwin-j-jankowski

 <!---